Gadisa21/InterTechHub-internship/Stage-1/README.md

 # My Portfolio

-This is my responsive portfolio website built using HTML and CSS.
+This is  portfolio website built using HTML and CSS.

 ## Sections
 - Header